-If you, as a parent or guardian, have decided that it is necessary for your child to carry a cell phone, we ask that you be aware of the following and discuss with your child:
+If you, as a parent or guardian, have decided that it is necessary for your child to carry a cell phone and/or smart watch, we ask that you be aware of the following and discuss with your child:

-The Chandler School District does not assume responsibility for the loss of, or damage to, personal property.
-If your child has a cell phone on campus or on the bus and it is damaged or stolen, we will not be able to utilize administrative time to investigate the incident, nor will the District take any financial responsibility for the cell phone or cell phone charges.
+A. The Chandler School District does not assume responsibility for the loss of, or damage to, personal property.
+If your child has a cell phone and/or smart watch on campus or on the bus and it is damaged or stolen, we will not be able to utilize administrative time to investigate the incident, nor will the District take any financial responsibility for the cell phone and/or smart watch or cell phone charges.